neilvanbeinum/project_sheriff/src/sheriff-notes.md

 They're unlikely to be of interest to a reader but act as a record for me.

+* 16/12 - session at Vietclimb.. power down quickly.. arms over head seems to get hard fast.. is POTS too much of a barrier above a certain level for me?
+Other factors: weight, finger and arm strength.
+Need to make the most of what I have / can do.
 * 13/12 - session at Stone Goat - not feeling strong, powering down quickly?
 Bit achy.
 Questioning how realistic the goal is...
 EDIT: last go on big red hold overhang - completed!
 Nothing left in tank.
 * 12/12 - 25 min run, hot!
 * 10/12 - felt pretty much recovered from last session so had pm session at stone goat after sitting in a conference hall all day.
 3 blue problems done but 2 blues seemed impossible.
 One was pockets at 45 deg and another had an impossible slopey pocket to hang off.
 Kind of reminder of core strength importance.
 3x 1 min planks!
 Might need to up the training on that.
 Long rest and chat with another climber.